Nicolas Pépé: Trabzonspor

 Pépé moved to Süper Lig side Trabzonspor on 8 September 2023.
 He departed Arsenal on a free transfer, having had one year left on his contract.

 Villarreal

 On 4 August 2024, Pépé signed for La Liga club Villarreal on a free transfer.
 He signed a two-year deal, and joined compatriot Eric Bailly.
 In his first season with the club, he made 28 appearances and contributed to 9 goals, scoring 3 times and providing 6 assists.

 In July 2025, he signed a new deal to last until 2028.
-He began the 2025–26 season in excellent form, earning the La Liga Player of the Month award for August after standout performances that included two goals and an assist in Villarreal's opening three matches.
+He began the 2025–26 season by earning the La Liga Player of the Month award for August after recording two goals and an assist in Villarreal's opening three matches.

 International career

 Pépé was born in France to Ivorian parents.
 He received a call up to the Ivory Coast national team in November 2016, and was an unused substitute in the goalless draw away to Morocco in 2018 FIFA World Cup qualification on 12 November.
 He made his debut three days later in a friendly of the same score against his birth nation, France, at the Stade Bollaert-Delelis in Lens, playing the final four minutes in place of Max-Alain Gradel.